The deadline to submit a proposal has passed.

 b) If applying for a pre-formed session, review AJS diversity guidelines to ensure that your panel meets diversity expectations

 c) Have Questions?
-Find answers at our Submission Preparation FAQ
+Find answers in our Frequently Asked Questions.

 c) Questions?
 Confused?
 Check out the videos about submitting proposals and recordings of the How to Write an Abstract workshops or contact Conference Content Manager Mary Arnstein.